tiepdotme/reangdeba.xyz/misc/me.markdown

 <br>
 \* I love reading and the smell of new books.
 No matter how much anyone tells me about the upside of getting an eBook, I get paperbacks when possible.
 You can find my readings [here](/reads/). 📚

-At times I dance to 'Sadi Gali' and 'London Thumakda'.💃 And I love everything that contains the word chocolate in it. 🍫
+At times I dance to 'Sadi Gali' and 'London Thumakda'.💃 And I love everything that has the word 'chocolate' in it. 🍫

 ^ I mention this because:
 <br>
 a) I've been asked a few times if I was from China or Nepal or Bhutan.
 I'm glad that you're curious.
-Happy to let you know.
 <br>
 b) This helps me appreciate the diverse world we live in.
 I'm grateful. :smile:

 Here is my [bucket](/bucket/) list.
 [Here](/courses/) is a list of courses that I took at IIT Kanpur.
-Please consider reading [communication](/communication/) for getting in touch.
-Thanks! <span style="color: red">Let's have coffee?</span>
+I'm best reached by email.
+Please consider reading [communication](/communication/). <span style="color: red">Let's have coffee?</span>

 ### What I'm working on
 1. ⚡ Finishing my degree on time, duh!
 2. ✍️ I love writing.
 All of my writings are in [blog](/blog).
 I plan to populate this site with more technical and non-technical writings.

 **What's with the emojis?**<br>
 Umm, I love emojis.
 I think they are beautiful and can cheer people up.
 They also help in getting your point across better as compared to using only words to communicate.
+You'll find lots of 'em on this site.
 What's your favourite emoji?
 Mine is 🍫.